aryaveeragarwal/aryaveeragarwal.github.io/_projects/alexa-lift/index.md

 ## Status

 Functional prototype complete.
-Future versions will focus on safety logic and response optimization.
+Future versions will focus on safety logic and Wi-Fi range.